 For the days when Early Park Admission is at Islands of Adventure, it’s satisfactory to arrive 30 minutes before Early Park Admission begins.
 If the Early Admission is at Universal Studios and you’re interested in being one of the first in line for Gringotts, you’ll want to arrive 30 minutes to an hour prior to Early Park Admission.

 How do I get Early Park Admission to the Wizarding World?

-There are two methods for getting Early Park Admission to the Wizarding World.
-Since there is quite a bit of confusion about this, I’ll explain all of the details.
-The first method is to stay on-site at one of Universal’s four on-site hotels: Portofino Bay Hotel, Hard Rock Hotel, Royal Pacific Resort, or Cabana Bay Beach Resort.
+There are three methods for getting Early Park Admission to the Wizarding World.
+Since there is quite a bit of confusion about this, we’ll explain all of the details.
+The first method is to stay on-site at one of Universal’s five on-site hotels: Portofino Bay Hotel, Hard Rock Hotel, Royal Pacific Resort, Sapphire Falls Resort, or Cabana Bay Beach Resort.
 All guests staying on-site, regardless of how they booked their rooms or which hotel they choose, get Early Park Admission as a on-site benefit (among other benefits).

 The second method to secure Early Park Admission is to book a Universal Orlando vacation package.
 A vacation package must include at least accommodations and theme park admission tickets.
 As far as accommodations go, you can choose from over 40 Universal Orlando Partner Hotels.
 These Partner Hotels range from economical (Best Western) to luxury (JW Marriot).
 Villas, or family-suites, are also available at some properties (Floridays).
 With such a broad selection, you should definitely be able to find something to match your budget and style.
 Visit our guide to Universal vacation packages for more information.